wallabag/wallabag/.github/ISSUE_TEMPLATE.md

 ### Environment

 * wallabag version (or git revision) that exhibits the issue:
+* How did you install wallabag?
+Via `composer create-project` or by downloading the package?
 * Last wallabag version that did not exhibit the issue (if applicable):
 * php version:
 * OS: